Sovereign-Labs/sovereign-sdk/module-system/README.md

 Note that only one impl block per module may be annotated with `rpc_gen`, but that the block may contain as many `rpc_method` annotations as you want.

-### The `Query` Interface: Deprecated

-It's also worth noting that there's a fourth interface exposed by nodes - the `query` method of the `Module` trait.
-This interface is deprecated and is on the path to removal.

 ## Context and Spec: How to Make Your Module System Portable

 In addition to `Module`, there are two traits that are ubiquitous in the modules system - `Context` and `Spec`.
 To understand these